 - Chose a Controller / Hub: Decide what you are going to use to control all your smart devices!
 You have many choices so make sure you pick one you are most comfortable with.
 Do you enjoy Amazon?
 Perhaps Alexa is the choice for you.
 Do you favor Google?
 Google assistant is a great way to have your Android Device as a controller!
 Maybe you fancy iPhone; Apple is another great way to use your phone with your “smart home”.
 Perhaps you want to use a different brand not associated with a major corporation; then you should look at Wink!
 Are you loyal to Samsung?
 Well, have I got news for you!
 Even Samsung has their smart hub controller for you to utilize: SmartThings.
 Make sure you take your time when decided on which controller you want to use!
 After all, this is how you will interact with your “smart home” once it is set up; make sure it is the product you are most comfortable with!

-- Wifi-Network: You don’t need the $500 router that has 17 antennas and allows for NASA quality download and upload speeds, but you will need quality!
-With quality comes a stronger, more stable connection with a wider range, therefore, consider investing in a nice router from Asus or TPlink!
+- Wifi-Network: You don’t need the $500 router that has 17 antennas and allows for the NASA quality download and upload speeds, but you will need quality!
+With quality comes a stronger, more stable connection with a wider range.
+Consider investing in a nice router from Asus or TPlink!
 We guarantee you will have a better experience if you do!